collective/collective.sgvizler/README.rst

 Proxy Configuration
 ===================

 SGVizler does AJAX request between domains.
-You need to configure your front proxy to accept data from domains where are SPARQL endpoints, id est you need to add a *connect-src* provider in the *Content-Security-Policy* HTTP header.
+You need to configure your front proxy to accept data from domains where are SPARQL endpoints, id est you need to add *connect-src* and *script-src* provider in the *Content-Security-Policy* HTTP header.

 Example with NGinx: